Juan Croucier: Career

 Croucier attended Torrance High School in Torrance, California, and played in various bands.
 He began playing original songs in his bands, and joined a band called Spike by age 16 that was strictly playing originals.
-In 1977 he started a new band called FireFoxx along with Ron Abrams on guitar and Bobby Blotzer on drums.
-Croucier served as bassist for Ratt during the 1980s, and was also very briefly in Quiet Riot and DuBrow.
-Croucier played with Quiet Riot shortly before Randy Rhoads left to play with Ozzy Osbourne and played with DuBrow in 1981 but did not record with either.
-Before he left DuBrow he introduced band leader Kevin DuBrow to Frankie Banali.
+In 1977 he started a new band called FireFoxx along with Ron Abrams on guitar and Bobby Blotzer on drums (who likewise attended Torrance High School and would later also become a key member of Ratt).
+Croucier played with Quiet Riot shortly before Randy Rhoads left to play with Ozzy Osbourne, and played with DuBrow in 1981, although he did not record with either.
+Before he left DuBrow, Croucier introduced band leader Kevin DuBrow to Frankie Banali.
 They went on to form a new version of Quiet Riot, resulting in the debut record Metal Health.

-Croucier played with Dokken for about four years and toured Germany with the band several times.
-He was a member of both Ratt and Dokken simultaneously for approximately 18 months before leaving Dokken.
-He played and sang backup on Dokken's Breaking the Chains album, and co-wrote two songs.
+Croucier played with Dokken for about four years (ca. 1979-1983) and toured Germany with the band several times.
+He played and sang backup on Dokken's 1979 EP Back in the Streets and their 1981 LP, Breaking the Chains, for which he co-wrote two songs.
 His replacement, Jeff Pilson, appears in the title track video from the album.

+For approximately 18 months, Croucier was a member of both Ratt and Dokken simultaneously, before leaving Dokken.

-With Ratt, Croucier wrote many of the band's biggest hits such as "Lack of Communication" and "You're in Love".
-His backing vocals also became a trademark part of Ratt's sound.
+Croucier played in Ratt for the remainder of the decade, and the four LPs they released in the 1980s all went platinum.
+Croucier wrote many of Ratt's biggest hits such as "Lack of Communication" and "You're in Love," and his backing vocals became a trademark part of the band's sound.

-Croucier went on to own and operate a recording studio in Los Angeles called The Cellar where he recorded, produced and engineered hundreds of records for various bands and solo artists.

 Croucier formed a new band Liquid Sunday in 1997, a project based on his solo album of the same name.
-Croucier sings and also, plays bass and guitar on the album.
-His brother Rick plays drums on the album as well.
+Croucier sings and plays bass and guitar on the album; his brother Rick plays drums on the album as well.
 Liquid Sunday played on the same bill for one show with Pearcy during the summer of 2006 and later formed a new band called Dirty Rats, consisting of Croucier on bass and lead vocals, Carlos Cavazo on guitar, and John Medina on drums.

-On May 12, 2012, Croucier reunited with Ratt and performed with the band at the M3 Rock Festival for the first time since 1991.